amandamiotto/2025March-nci-hpc-intro/_episodes/17-parallel.md

 ```
 {: .language-bash}

+### Note on Python libraries

+NCI do not recommend installing packages directly using pip install.
+Instead,the recommendation is using a python virtual environment in the /scratch.
+When using pip directly the packages will be installed in the /home/$USER directory and the space allocated for that directory is very limited.

 ## Install the Amdahl Program

 With the Amdahl source code on the cluster, we can install it, which will